100% kora (unprocessed & unbleached) cotton

 Hand block printing is a labor-intensive process that involves carving designs on individual wooden blocks, to which dye is applied and stamped onto the fabric.
 Several dozen impressions are required to complete a single finished product.
 Enjoy this creation, made with a whole lot of patience and love!

-Co-ordinated or matching items: napkins (Blue Moon) and placemats (Cerulean) are available to purchase separately.
+Co-ordinated or matching items: napkins (Blue Moon) and runner (Cerulean) are available to purchase separately.

 A Fair Trade product.
 Handmade by artisans in India.